GraceKeane/theory-algos-project/README.md

 ├── img # Folders contains images discussed in README.md
 │   ├──  # logo.jpeg
 │   └──  # diagram.png
-├── screencasts # Folder containing screencasts of how to set-up, deploy and run project │   ├── # Screencast 1
+├── videos # Folder containing screencasts of how to set-up, deploy and run project │   ├── # Screencast 1
 |   └── # Screencast 2
 ├── .gitignore # Text file listing files to ignore
 ├── README.md # Full overview of project
-├── argc.c # getops from labs - to help me incorporate into sha512
-├── sha512.c # SHA512 algorithm coded using C programming language
+├── SHA512.c # SHA512 algorithm coded using C programming language
-├── test.c # Relevant testing of the SHA512 algorithm
-├── input.txt # Input file
+├── abc.txt # Input file containing a string of "abc" ├── Makefile # Makefile of the program
-├── test.txt # Large input file
+├── tests.sh # Bash tests file to test if the algorithm if working correctly
 ```

 ## SHA512 Overview